darvin/dgj-22-sigdump-v1/README.md

 # dgj-22-sigdump-v1

-## Monitoring and Transcribing Russian Radio Communications.
+## Monitoring, Archiving and Transcribing Russian Radio Communications During the Ukraine Russia Conflict.

 ### Join our Element chat room for live updates and discussion: